 3. The best place to study?

 Both countries have a neutral accent and are good value.
-I chose Guatemala as it was cheaper and they speak slower.
-I would highly recommend learning a language in its country or orogen ie french in France and Italian in Italy.
+I chose Guatemala initially as it was cheaper and they speak slower.
+I later also took classes in Colombia which was a great experience too.
+I would highly recommend learning a language in its country of origin ie french in France and Italian in Italy.
 You will learn from native speakers and also get an insight into the culture and place you are studying.
 Perfect if the course is your fires step in exploring that country.

 4. What is your budget?